nchah/freebase-mql/README.md

 ### MQL and GraphQL

-Some samples of MQL scripts that I wrote are enclosed as txt files in the mql-queries folder.
+Some samples of MQL scripts that I wrote are enclosed as txt files in the `mql-queries` folder.
 At the time, I used Python scripts to query the Freebase API with the MQL requests.
-Due to Python requirements, "None" may need to be replaced with "null" in the MQL queries.
+Due to Python requirements, "None" may need to be replaced with "null" to convert it back into a "pure" MQL query.

 The [MQL Reference Guide](https://developers.google.com/freebase/mql/ch03#firstquery) presents the following as a first query using MQL.